 Food Safety Steps: Clean – Separate – Cook – Chill

-Food poisoning peaks in the summer months when warmer temperatures cause foodborne germs to flourish.
+Food poisoning peaks in the summer months when warmer temperatures cause foodborne bacteria to flourish.
 Follow these steps for a safe and enjoyable grilling season:

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.